7/30/2024

 Michael Griffin

 Great.
-Appreciate that, Carl.
-Steve, and I'd be curious to hear your thoughts just on kind of the cybersecurity industry.
+Appreciate that color, Steve.
+And I'd be curious to hear your thoughts just on kind of the cybersecurity industry.
 Obviously, we saw the impact that the recent CrowdStrike outage had on things.
-So would you view an event like this as kind of a way to catalyze tenants in your tenant base to invest more in cybersecurity?
-And I know that this is a growing portion of your portfolio.
-So any kind of comment you could have on the outlook for that industry would be helpful.
+So would you view an event like this as kind of a way to, catalyze, um, your tenants in your tenant base to invest more in cybersecurity.
+And, you know, I know that this is a growing portion of your portfolio.
+So any kind of comment you could have on the outlook for that, that industry would be helpful.

 speaker

-Well, it's been a great performer for us since we first started to realize the benefit of US Cyber Command being co-located at Fort Meade.
-I think our total cyber tenancy, where we can tie new leases that we've achieved to the missions coming out of Cyber Command is nearing three million square feet in our portfolio.
+Well, you know, it's been a great performer for us since we first started to realize the benefit of us cyber command being co-located at Fort Meade.
+I think our total cyber tendency where we can, tie new leases that we've achieved to the missions coming out of a cyber command is nearing 3 million square feet in our portfolio.
 And I have to say those tenants, they're not contracting very frequently.
 They're expanding.
-I think it's just a great fundamental set of tenants to have in your portfolio because the threat is asymmetric and it's an environment of constant innovation.
-The threat constantly innovates to defeat a protection.
-And so the protectors need to constantly innovate to protect that threat.
-I think you see that a little bit in comment that we made about DOD cyber being earmarked for $14.5 billion as $13.5 billion last year.
-So targeted $1 billion increase.
-That's about a 7.5%.
-On a long-term basis, if that's a compound rate, I'm pretty satisfied that we'll be well-served to continue to try to tend to the
+I think it's just a great fundamental set of tenants to have in your portfolio because the threat is asymmetric. and it's an environment of constant innovation.
+The threat constantly innovates to defeat a protection, and so the protectors need to constantly innovate to protect that threat.
+I think you see that a little bit in the comment that we made about DOD cyber being earmarked for $14.5 billion.
+That's $13.5 billion last year, so targeted $1 billion increase That's about a 7.5%.
+On a long-term basis, if that's the compound rate, I'm pretty satisfied that we'll be well-served to continue to try to capture that tendency.

 speaker